Richard G. Laube, 90, of Kittanning, PA, passed away Sunday, September 25, 2016 at his home surrounded by his family.

 Additional visitation will be from 10 AM until the time of funeral services at 11 AM on Friday, September 30, 2016 at St. John Lutheran Church, 218 N. Jefferson St., Kittanning, with the Rev. Carl A. Johnson officiating.

 Interment will be in Freeport Cemetery in Freeport.

 In lieu of flowers, contributions can be made to the ACMH Foundation, c/o Oncology Assistance Fund, One Nolte Dr., Kittanning, PA 16201, or St. John’s Lutheran Church, 218 N. Jefferson St., Kittanning, PA 16201.

 Arrangements are being handled by Bauer Funeral Home and Cremation Services, Inc.

-To leave an online condolence for Jason’s family or view a video tribute honoring his life, visit www.bauerfuneral.com.
+To send a condolence to Dick’s family or view a tribute honoring his life, visit www.bauerfuneral.com.